Atom model of thermally excited Helium

-The common thread running through the here presented work dating from 2009 may be compiled as physical characterization of materials, delivering extraordinary basic methods and theories.
-It concerns different levels of viewing: In the first fundamental part, a new theory about quantum mechanics is developed, suggesting well-defined electron trajectories instead of ‘hazy’ ones in the traditional theory.
-In the second part, surface characterization methods are described which are relevant particularly for galvanic layers.
-And in the third part, the interaction between light and matter is studied with respect to atmosphere physics, questioning the CO2-related greenhouse theory and yielding an alternative approach focussing on the colour-dependent light absorption by the Earth surface, in particular by dark roofs and facades in cities.
+The common thread running through the here presented work may be compiled as physical characterisation of materials, delivering extraordinary basic methods and theories.
+It concerns different levels of viewing: In the first, fundamental part A, an alternative theory about quantum mechanics is presented, suggesting – analogously to Bohr’s atom model for the Hydrogen atom – well-defined electron trajectories instead of the diffuse ones of the orthodox theory, which is based on Heisenberg’s uncertainty principle.
+This theory is applied on the Hydrogen molecule and on the Helium atom, delivering empirically verified results.
+In the second part B, surface characterization methods are described which are relevant in particular for galvanic layers.
+And in the third part C, the interaction between light and matter is studied, be it with respect to coloured solids or with respect to gases.
+Initially, in view of the climate change, the interaction of thermal radiation with air and with CO2 was considered.
+As a result, the CO2-related greenhouse theory has to be questioned, not least since pure air warms up by thermal radiation nearly to the same extent as CO2.
+As a consequence, an alternative approach is suggested, regarding the colour-dependent light absorption by the Earth surface, in particular by dark roofs and facades in cities.
+Furthermore, the thermal radiative behaviour of noble gases was explored, delivering the evidence for the quantum mechanical computation.

 Categories of Publications: